 The Conservancy has long been active in many regions where production is now occurring, and is committed to working with a diverse range of stakeholders to ensure that shale resources are developed in a manner that aligns with our broader conservation objectives.

 As one of the world's leading financial institutions, JPMorgan Chase recognizes that economic growth and rising living standards fundamentally rely on the abundance and vitality of the planet’s resources and ecosystems.
 Supporting a more environmentally sustainable global economy is a challenge with real implications for every sector of modern society, including financial services.

 Solutions in Action

-The JPMorgan Chase Foundation has provided a generous $200,000 grant to support the Conservancy’s effort to expand our work on responsible shale development in the Appalachian region and in other shale formations across the U.S. This support enables the Conservancy to pursue a number of activities in 2013, including:
+The JPMorgan Chase Foundation provided a generous $200,000 grant to support the Conservancy’s effort to expand our work on responsible shale development in the Appalachian region and in other shale formations across the U.S. This support enabled the Conservancy to pursue a number of activities in 2013, including:

 - Assessing cumulative impacts across larger landscapes and communities that are affected by shale development;

 - Consulting with shale developers on environmental impacts and management practices to avoid or offset those impacts;

 - Investigating the potential benefits of coordination among companies to reduce impacts on wildlife habitat and human communities;